 - 1. Quality Assurance and Ethics Certification (QAEC) required for 4-H Youth enrolled in project. - 2.
 Turkeys and waterfowl will be exhibited in the poultry division. - 3.
-Classes offered are subject to change.
+All poultry must have been hatched during the current year.

 RABBIT: Classes are subject to change.
 Complete list of classes is available when registering for exhibit.